-Adult Catholics (ages 18 and older) who have been baptized, received First Communion and are practicing their faith but have not celebrated the Sacrament of Confirmation are invited to participate in a preparation program.
+Catholics (ages 13 and older) who have been baptized, received First Communion and are practicing their faith but have not celebrated the Sacrament of Confirmation are invited to participate in a formation program.

-Preparation program schedules differ.
-They may take place weekly, bi-weekly or monthly, and may be offered by the parish, or several parishes collaborating on Confirmation formation for adults.
+Formation program schedules differ.
+They may take place weekly, bi-weekly or monthly, and may be offered by the parish, or several parishes collaborating on Confirmation formation.
 You will be advised of the options in your area.
-For questions about Confirmation with adults, please contact the Office of Adult Faith Formation at (603) 663-0172.
+For questions about Confirmation, please contact the Office of Adult Faith Formation at (603) 663-0172.

 Upcoming session for Confirmation Formation for adults

 All sessions currently scheduled to take place virtually.

 Contact Mary Jane Silvia at (603) 663-0172 or email@example.com

 Sunday, April 24, 2022 at 2:00 p.m. - St. Joseph Cathedral

 Questionnaire - This sample questionnaire is a helpful tool that program organizers are welcome to use.
 It also provides participants with an idea of the information they will likely need to provide at the first session.

 The reception of the sacrament of Confirmation is necessary for the completion of baptismal grace…

 “By the sacrament of Confirmation [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.” -CCC, no. 1285, citing LG, no. 11